 STANDARD Name Geographic location Description Financial information to be attributed to global, regional, country or area level, where applicable.
 Where costs (HQ costs, Global Programmes, Global Shared Service Centres) cannot be attributed to a region or country, these can be allocated to the Global Field.
 Expenses to be allocated based on location of beneficiary.
 A transitionary period will be allowed where entities can report on location where expenses was incurred. Туре Alpha Input Select from list in Appendix 1 and Appendix 2 Syntax Country code (Two letter ISO code) Independent territory code (Two letter ISO code) Region code (UN specific list) Global Global and Interregional Operating Costs Recommended Field Name Location Values Expenses as presented in the Financial Statements.
 (Statement of Financial Performance) Reported in functional currency of the entity.
-Consolidated figures will be converted to USD using the UNORE on the last day of the reporting period (calendar year and/or month) Period Required: Annual Optional: Quarterly Optional: Monthly Exceptions.
+Consolidated figures will be converted to USD using the UNORE on the last day of the reporting period Period Required: Annual Exceptions.
 Constraints and Exclusions Entities can report using the Global code where it is not possible to allocate to a region or country.
 Where it would not be meaningful or feasible for entities to allocate expenses to a country/sub-region/ region based on where the beneficiary is located, expenses should be allocated to the location where the expense is incurred.
 This standard requires that expenses are reported on an accrual basis, aligned with the Statement of Financial Performance.
 If an entity deems that it would be more appropriate to report expenditure on a budgetary basis, an exception may be elected to report on this basis if the following principles are met: The reported total expenditure must reconcile with the entity's total expenditure reported in the financial statements.
 The reported expenditure must cover the entity's full operations Reporting on this basis would be required in order to maintain consistency with the entity's donor reporting The entity must consistently report under this standard using the same basis each period, and inform the CEB Secretariat should they change from expenditure on a budgetary basis to accrual basis.
 A provision for this exception is made in recognition of the different business models and financial frameworks of UN system organizations, to allow organizations to report on the most appropriate basis and ensure that reporting under these standards remains consistent with other corporate external reporting.
-Implementation There will be a transitionary period for full implementation of this standard until 31 December 2021.
-Appendix 3 guidance Phase Approval Date Approved Approval Date Validation Date HLCM and UNSDG approval - Fall 2018 Standard will be reviewed as required Data Steward CEB Secretariat Data Steward CED Secretariat
+There was a transitionary period for full implementation of this standard until 31 December 2021.
+This standard has become mandatory from 1 January 2022 for reporting on 2021 data.
+Implementation guidance Appendix 3 Phase Approved Approval Date HLCM and UNSDG approval - Fall 2018 Validation Date Standard will be reviewed as required Data Steward CEB Secretariat